Crossing the Chasm: Legacy and reception

 Moore and his publisher originally thought that the book would sell around 5,000 copies.
 By 2002, ten years after the first publication, more than 300,000 copies had been sold.
 Moore attributes this to word-of-mouth marketing, resonating initially with high-tech managers, then to engineers, venture capitalists and finally business schools.

 In 2006, Tom Byers, director of the Stanford Technology Ventures Program, described it as "still the bible for entrepreneurial marketing 15 years later".
 The book's success has led to a series of follow-up books including Inside the Tornado, Living on the Fault Line, The Chasm Companion and a consulting company, The Chasm Group.

-Analysis and possible antecedents
+Everett Rogers, creator of diffusion of innovations, challenged the chasm concept saying:

+Past research shows no support for this claim of a chasm between certain adopter categories.
+On the contrary, innovativeness, if measured properly, is a continuous variable and there are no sharp breaks or discontinuities between adjacent adopter categories (although there are important differences between them)".

+Related concepts

 Crossing the Chasm is closely related to the technology adoption lifecycle where five main segments are recognized: innovators, early adopters, early majority, late majority and laggards.

 Moore's theories are only applicable for novel or discontinuous innovations in a B2B marketplace; adoption of continuous innovations — ones that do not force a significant change of behavior by the customer — are still best described by the original technology adoption lifecycle.